google/proto-quic/README.md

 proto-quic is no longer being updated from Chromium.
 To checkout and build QUIC code, please follow the [Chromium instructions](https://www.chromium.org/quic/playing-with-quic).

+The QUIC team at Google is actively working on a new open source repository, [QUICHE](https://quiche.googlesource.com/quiche/), it will include Google‘s implementation of QUIC and related protocols, and eventually will become the upstream of Chromium's QUIC code.

 This repository will remain available for some period of time, but will eventually be removed.